oracle-quickstart/oci-openshift/terraform-stacks/README.md

 ## create-tags

-OCI tagging resources that are used to tag other OpenShift cluster OCI resources.
+OCI tagging resources that are used to tag OpenShift cluster OCI resources.
 The tags are used to identify cluster-specific resources and should not be deleted while in use.

 Please allow for ~10 minutes after creation before tagging resources with them.
 Some OCI Services take a lttle extra time to pick up newly created tags.